How to Choose the Best Sales Training Company For Your Business

-The issue of customization is particularly important for sales organizations that feature a variety of sales roles.
-Let's say your sales organization is made up of new business development reps, account executives, and strategic account managers.
-Obviously, each of these roles requires different skills.
-Therefore, it’s important to make sure the curriculum can be custom tailored to address the specific sales roles and the associated skills.
+The customization issue is particularly important for sales organizations that feature a variety of sales roles.
+Let's say your sales organization includes new business development reps, account executives, and strategic account managers.
+Each of these roles requires different skills.
+Therefore, ensuring the curriculum can be tailored to address the specific sales roles and the associated skills is essential.

-Be aware that the level of required customization must match the level of consultative expertise by the training partner.
-As an example, if the customization requirement is fairly light because the curriculum generally aligns with the training priorities, you can usually get by with the facilitator conducting a few intake interviews to understand your business, speak your language during the training sessions, and include a few customized role plays.
-However, if you’ll need to modify terminology or sales process, or make changes to the underlying content, you’ll need to work with experienced sales consultants, instructional designers, and facilitators.
+Be aware that the level of required customization must match the level of expertise of the training partner.
+For example, if the customization requirement is relatively light because the curriculum generally aligns with the training priorities, you can usually get by with the facilitator conducting a few intake interviews to understand your business, speak your language during the training sessions, and include a few customized role plays.
+However, if you need to modify terminology or sales process or change the underlying content, you must work with experienced sales consultants, instructional designers, and facilitators.

-If the sales training company is conducting the training sessions, you want to make sure the company's facilitators have experience training in similar situations/settings.
-For global companies with sales resources concentrated in various regions, I recommend creating a grid so you can see where you’ll need facilitation assistance and which languages you’ll need to support.
-This will also help you make decisions about whether the training should be delivered in person (are there are enough participants in a region to support onsite delivery?) or whether you should look at virtual instructor-led training for remote regions with fewer participants.
+If the sales training company conducts the sessions, you want to ensure the company's facilitators have experience working in similar settings.
+For global companies with sales resources concentrated in various regions, create a grid to see where you will need facilitation assistance and which languages you will need to support.
+This will also help you decide whether the training should be delivered in person or whether you should look at virtual instructor-led programs for remote areas with fewer participants.

-On the other hand, if the training is going to be delivered through in-house resources, it is essential to understand the training partner's licensing terms, train-the-trainer program, and support resources.
-If you need to add more participants than your initial estimate, be sure to ask about licensing terms and any associated fees you might incur
+On the other hand, if the training is delivered through in-house resources, it is essential to understand the training partner's licensing terms, train-the-trainer program, and support resources.
+If you need to add more participants than your initial estimate, ask about licensing terms and any associated fees you might incur.